christianwaldmann/personal-projects/README.md

 - check if "env_file" can be removed from docker compose file
 - replace domain in docker-compose with envsubst
 - sandbox env
+- troubleshoot if (and if yes why) mounting the volume fails after the first server with a new packer build

 - note: dependencies: 1. ssh key, 2. aws creds